 - 1 – E (Thinnest)

-In this order, you can use the following mnemonics to remember them:
+In this order, you can use the following mnemonics to remember the strings:

 - Eat All Day Get Big Easy

 - Elvis Always Dug Good Banana Eating

 - Every Acid Dealer Gets Busted Eventually

 - Eat A Dog, Get Big Ears